 Internet users around the world must learn to stay safe online.

-That means following a few relatively simple web surfing tactics, and making use of tools like VPNs.
+That means following a few relatively simple web surfing tactics and using tools like VPNs.

 Hackers Are More Active Than Ever

-Today’s hackers are more sophisticated than ever, and they are using new tools in order to steal the personal data of their targets.
+Today’s hackers are more sophisticated than ever, and they are using new tools to steal the personal data of their targets.

 Unfortunately, many internet users still connect their devices to public Wi-Fi without a secure connection.

 This means when they are at the school library, out to eat at a local restaurant, or surfing the web at a coffee shop, and they are vulnerable to hacking and identity theft.